YanGe-zoe/YanGe-homepage.github.io/_pages/about.md

 <span id="biography"></span>
 # 🔥 Biography
- I obtained a Master of Engineering degree from .[University of Chinese Academy of Sciences(UCAS)](https://www.ucas.ac.cn/)( Ranked 46th by CWUR), [Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP)](https://www.ciomp.ac.cn/) (Sep.2022 - June.2025)
+ I obtained a Master of Engineering degree from.[University of Chinese Academy of Sciences(UCAS)](https://www.ucas.ac.cn/)( Ranked 46th by CWUR), [Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP)](https://www.ciomp.ac.cn/) (Sep.2022 - June 2025)
-My supervisor is Prof.[Bei Li](https://spie.org/profile/Bei.Li-287736) (Former Senior Researcher at [the University of Oxford](https://spie.org/profile/Bei.Li-287736) .Researcher at the National Key Laboratory of Advanced Manufacturing of Optical Systems, Changchun Institute of Optics, Fine Mechanics and Physics, [Chinese Academy of Sciences](https://people.ucas.ac.cn/~beili?language=en).
-General Manager of [HOOKE INSTRUMENTS LTD.](https://en.hooke-instruments.com/)) and I have studied in the X Lab.
+My supervisor is Prof.[Bei Li](https://spie.org/profile/Bei.Li-287736) (Former Senior Researcher at [the University of Oxford](https://spie.org/profile/Bei.Li-287736).Researcher at the National Key Laboratory of Advanced Manufacturing of Optical Systems, Changchun Institute of Optics, Fine Mechanics and Physics, [Chinese Academy of Sciences](https://people.ucas.ac.cn/~beili?language=en).
+General Manager of [HOOKE INSTRUMENTS LTD.](https://en.hooke-instruments.com/), and I have studied in the X Lab.

-Before that, I got a bachelor's degree in Mechanical Manufacturing and Automation from [Shijiazhuang Tiedao University](https://www.stdu.edu.cn/), and I was conducted research on the design of liquid fly ash mixing equipment and related assembly conveyance devices under the guidance of Prof. Kang Su(Sept.2018 - June.2022)
+Before that, I got a bachelor's degree in Mechanical Manufacturing and Automation from [Shijiazhuang Tiedao University](https://www.stdu.edu.cn/), and I conducted research on the design of liquid fly ash mixing equipment and related assembly conveyance devices under the guidance of Prof. Kang Su(Sept.2018 - June 2022)
 <!-- Hidden ClustrMaps script -->
 <div style="display: none;">
  <script type="text/javascript" id="mmvst_globe" src="//mapmyvisitors.com/globe.js?d=AfCWMLyixkN5REmrAjoM4F8bMYnk47BtxyjIMar8Kpk"></script>
 </div>
 <span id="research-interests"></span>
 # 💗 Research Interests
 My overarching research interests focus on the design and development of micro/nanoscale systems such as biosensors, microrobots, and microfluidic platforms, supported by advanced techniques like optical imaging to enhance system-level sensing and manipulation capabilities.
-I am also interested in the interdisciplinary integration of biomedical engineering and artificial intelligence, with the aim of advancing precision medicine and personalized healthcare solutions.
+I am also interested in the interdisciplinary integration of biomedical engineering and artificial intelligence, intending to advance precision medicine and personalized healthcare solutions.
 <span id="publications"></span>
 # 📝 Publications